-Contrary to our expectations, fungi and insects exhibited similar patterns in their effects on plant community diversity, density, and richness at all three elevations.
-Both high and low elevations showed an increase in richness and density, possibly due to negative density dependence, which opened up niche space for additional plant species.
+At both high and low elevations fungi pathogens and insects increase richness and density.
+Negative density dependence might be opening up niche space for additional plant species.
+Suprising is that both fungi and insects have very similar effecs [is it though?]
 However, it is puzzling that these effects were absent at the mid-elevation.
 It is possible, though, that at the mid elevation, fungi and insects can compensate for each other's effects, resulting in a nullification of individual treatment effects (ref).
 If there is a strong compensation by either fungi or other factors, and we remove insects from a plot, then the treatment effect would not be detected for both of these treatments.
 Moreover, there will be no correlation between magnitudes of their effects.
 To be certain about the presence of these effects additional treatment combining insecticide and fungicide treatment would have to be evaluated.
 Certainly, we cannot exclude also other factors, like rodents (ref) and the importance of the soil natural-enemy communities, which were not studied here.
 This calls for more thoughtful experimental designs.
 Huge within-treatment variation in the Jaccard index of plant community similarity compared to low and high elevations may suggests, that local diversity may play a significant role in mediating the factors’ effect sizes and directions.

-Surprisingly, elevated abundances of herbivores had no effect on plant biomass in Numba when there was a clear effect of insects at this elevation.
-This lack of consistency because the ability to reduce plant biomass is attributed mainly to highly specialized herbivores.
+Surprisingly, added generalist herbivores had no effect on plant biomass in Numba when there was a clear effect of general insect removal at this elevation.
+This lack of consistency points to the potential role of specialized herbivores in reducing plant biomass, rather than generalists.
 That would, however result in some effects of insects on richness and diversity.
 These were not observed.
 Numba is the most species rich from our sites.
 These species have lowest SLA from all sites ().
 These species may have limited compensation abilities.
 In the absence of herbivores, plants with higher SLA tend to dominate the community (ref), which may cause the increase in biomass.

-Significant effects of top predators on richness and diversity of top-predators occurred more often at the highest elevation.
+Significant effects of top predators on plant richness and diversity occurred more often at the highest elevation.
 Their effects are positive, as predicted by classic, mechanistic model of the top-down control (ref).
-However, in these situation we also observe positive effects of insects on these sites, instead of negative effects.
+However, in this situation we also observe positive effects of insects on these sites, instead of negative effects.
 Moreover, a lack of effect does not necessarily mean that the cascading effects are not present.
 However, negative correlation of the predator and insect effects is expected at minimum.
 In our case, significant correlations of herbivorous insects and their predators effects on vegetation biomass, diversity, richness, and density were either not significant nor positive, especially at the high elevation ().
 Positive correlation means, that the exclosure treatment (no top-predators, expected higher insect abundances) had the same effect on vegetation, as the insecticide treatment (reduced insect abundance).
 It is possible, that in the exclosure spiders are released from the predatory pressure and exert stronger pressure on herbivores (intermediate predation that modifies the effect).
 Due to limitations of surveying the plots for insects to see exactly what had happened.
 Exclusion intensifies spider predation either by creating conditions for web building spiders, or by reducing predatory spider mortality, which intensifies predation on herbivores (Schmitz 2010).
 At least in Wanang no cosistent increase in spider abundance was observed, and we concluded a weak top-down control there (basically no effect of the exclosure).
 (Szefer et al. 2022).
 This might be different for N and Y ().
 However, intermediate predators can increase their predatory pressure also by behavioral changes.
 However, change in alternative predator community may as well be also behavioural (Schmitz).